This blog has been updated with new information and new data as it relates to the latest industry and sales trends.

 A final word on sales enablement

 Effective sales enablement can be a significant revenue driver.
-With the right content, technology, and training in place, you can empower your sales team maximize every opportunity.
+With the right content, technology, and training in place, you can empower your sales team to maximize every opportunity.
 Sales enablement provides a better experience for both reps and their customers so they can build stronger relationships, close deals faster, and ultimately earn more business for your company.